Moving House With Kids - The Top Ten Tips

-If you’re a parent or guardian, you will know all too well that every child is different - some embrace change, some need to warm up to it, and every kid adjusts at their own pace.
-While the approach taken will vary according to what’s best for you and your family, a few simple tips and suggestions can help make the transition go a lot more smoothly.
+If you’re a parent or guardian, you know that every child is different - some embrace change, some need to warm up to it, and every kid adjusts at their own pace.
+While the best approach will vary depending on the personalities involved, a few simple tips and suggestions can help smooth the transition.

-With or without dependents, moving is an undertaking we typically underestimate.
-Allow yourself some overlap time in between properties to take the pressure off things like packing and cleaning.
-It also pays to tackle the big things first and in advance, such as disassembling beds, which can be done days before the removalists come – this is especially important if your babysitting windows are quite limited.
+With or without dependents, moving is a task we typically underestimate.
+Allowing yourself some overlap time between properties will reduce the urgency - and in turn the stress - of the required packing and cleaning.
+It also pays to tackle the big things first, such as disassembling beds, before the removalists arrive - this is especially important if your babysitting windows are quite limited.

 Don't be afraid to call on family and friends to help out.
 Whether prepping for the move, or taking care of the kids, any assistance you can muster up will help you get through a potentially difficult change.
-If your support is limited and you’re not sure who to call upon, consider putting a Facebook post (or similar) out there amongst your broader community, calling on them for help.
+If your support is limited and you’re not sure who to call upon, consider putting a Facebook post (or similar) out there amongst your broader community.
 It may surprise you who puts their hand up to assist, whether it’s with babysitting during the actual loading and moving stage, or helping out with meals, school drop offs and other tasks.
 We've met people who love moving day (although they are few and far between).

-Pack a separate box for things like school books, snacks, lunchboxes, towels, toothbrushes and favourite toys – that way you have quick access to necessities for the entire week which will buy you time with unpacking.
-Suitcases are good for school uniforms and clean clothes.
+Pack a separate box for things like school books, snacks, lunchboxes, towels, toothbrushes and favourite toys – that way you have quick access to necessities for the entire week, which will buy you time with the rest of the unpacking.
 Other handy items for your ‘must-haves’ box include spare light bulbs and toilet paper rolls.
-Get your children to help pack the ‘must-haves’ box, they can pick out their favourite items and it’s a great way to help them feel involved.
+Get your children to help pack the ‘must-haves’ box - they can pick out their favourite items to have to hand, and it’s a great way to help them feel involved.

 A dim nightlight is a good idea while children settle into a new place.
 Throw this one into the ‘must-haves’ box too.

-Doing a drive-by of the new property to familiarise your young ones with their new area before the move is a great way to involve them and build excitement.
-Moving can always be approached as an adventure; exploring new playgrounds, parks and shops can be a good way to cultivate positivity around this new chapter.
-Similarly, involving them in some playful decision-making can also help everybody adjust more seamlessly.
-This can be as simple as getting your children’s input on the layout of their new room.
+Doing a drive-by of the new property to familiarise your young ones with their new area is a great way to build excitement.
+Moving can be approached as an adventure; exploring new playgrounds, parks and shops can be a good way to create a positive feeling for the new chapter.
+Similarly, involving the kids in some playful decision-making can also help everybody adjust seamlessly.
+This can be as simple as taking into account your children’s input on the layout of their new room.

-In short, making aspects of the move a collaborative effort can instil a sense of collectiveness, which doesn’t go astray in times of instability.
+Making as many parts of the moving process as possible a collaborative effort can instil a sense of teamwork, which certainly helps in times of instability.

 Talking about the house move with kids leading up to the event helps prepare them for it.
-Moving House by Anne Civardi and Stephen Cartwright is a popular children’s book for helping kids understand that moving can be a very straightforward and frank part of life.
-It’s a light, amusing story that kids can relate to and the online reviews are great.
+Moving House by Anne Civardi and Stephen Cartwright is a popular children’s book which aims to help kids understand moving as an expected part of life.
+It’s a light, amusing story that children can relate to.

-Maintaining some of your usual family traditions and pastimes in the new place is a simple way of harnessing some kind of normality.
+Keeping up your usual family traditions and pastimes in the new place is a simple way of maintaining normality.
 This might be a good approach for kids who are really struggling with the change, especially if you have moved quite far away from what is familiar.
-It works both ways in that new traditions and family activities at the new place can also be a healthy distraction.
+It works both ways - for some kids, new traditions in the new place can also provide a healthy distraction.